 Sun exposure is crazy on this trek.
 Essentially the last half on the way up and first on the way back is in full sun.
 We chose to protect ourselves even further by wearing UPF shirts, one short and one long sleeved, both quick-dry (should be obvious at this point how we feel about this topic).

-A button-down is great for easy off and on while walking, you can buy one here.
+A button-down is great for easy off and on while walking, .

 Another fighter of sunburns is the trusty hat.
 It’s also useful for keeping the sweat streams from running down your face and into your eyes.
-There’s no need to buy anything special for this, but if you want to this is the one we used.
+There’s no need to buy anything special for this, but if you want to .